vkleer/CI_PP2_RepelARaccoon/README.md

 #### Site owner
 8. As the website owner, I want users to be able to report a bug
+9. As the website owner, I want user to receive feedback after submitting a bug report
-9. As the website owner, I want users to be able to contact me personally on social media
+10. As the website owner, I want users to be able to contact me personally on social media
-10. As the website owner, I want to provide an interactive and responsive game that works on all devices
+11. As the website owner, I want to provide an interactive and responsive game that works on all devices

 ## Design